maxcruzq/Python_ML_Salifort_Motors_Employee_Retention_Project/README.md

 ## Business Understanding
-You should have a section that showcases the stakeholder(s) and the business problem you tried to solve.
-Feel free to add citations of research you did on your business problem here as well.

 - Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.
 - They have received the results of a recent employee survey.
 The senior leadership team has wants to analize the data